yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 press enter

-Follow the prompts and instructions to get the BITG masternode server up and running
+This will start the BITG masternode setup script.

+If its the first time you are using it, you will need to install all needed dependencies – in which case type Y and press enter.

+If you have already installed these, type n and press enter.

+> NOTE: Installing the dependencies can take a while.
+If you are prompted to proceed with operation type y and press enter.

+The script will get to a point where you must start configuring the masternodes.

+This is where you need the masternode alias, VPS server IP and port, & masternode private key information that we used earlier.

+Enter the number of masternodes you want to setup, and then enter the relevant info for each node when prompted.

+For the RPC ports, you can enter any valid free ports – the script recommends you start at 17100 and work upwards from there for each masternode.

+Once the script has finished running, you will see a message that says

+`Bitcoin Green server starting.`

+If at any time you made an error just enter CTRL + C and then you can restart the script by typing

+> ./setup.sh

+durinng setup, each masternode is given an alias and has its own control script in the ~/bin folder.
+To check on the status of each masternode, type

+> cd bin

+then type

+> ls

+You will see the files available in the /bin folder.

+You want to run one that looks like `bitcoingreen-cli_mn1.sh`

-Once the script has finished running, you can check on the masternode status by typing
+You can now check on the masternode synchronisation status by typing

+> bitcoingreen-cli_mn1.sh mnsync status

+Run this until you see it say `“IsBlockChainSynced”: true` then type

 > bitcoingreen-cli_mn1.sh masternode status

-> NOTE: the part after the _ is the alias of your node - to check the status on each node, replace the alias with the node name, eg.
-> bitcoingreen-cli_mn1.sh masternode status
-> bitcoingreen-cli_mn2.sh masternode status
+Run this until you see “message”:Masternode successfully started”.

-When you get the message masternode started then you can go back to the Pi to complete the final steps
+Now we must go back to the Pi to complete the final steps of switching on your masternode.

 ## ON YOUR PI ##